People use paint thinners for different purposes.

-Green Envy Paint Thinner is one of the best options for you if you are in need of an efficient paint thinner that is great for your health and the environment.
+Green Envy Paint Thinner is one of the best options for you if you need an efficient paint thinner that is great for your health and the environment.

 It is different from chemical thinners because it is water-based.

-This also means they are helpful in thinning latex and oil paints.
+This also means they help thin latex and oil paints.

 They are also used to clean brushes, paint surfaces and materials, and work as a perfect de-greaser.

-- It has low VOC which means lesser harm to ozone
+- It has low VOC, which means lesser harm to the ozone

 - Low odor and toxins make it safe to use.
 It doesn’t have too much impact on your health and environment